-2. Next, I max my out my Roth IRA.
-This is funded with after tax money.
+2. Next, I max out my Roth IRA.
+This is funded with after-tax money.
 Once you receive your paycheck you can send money to a Roth IRA.
 You will not save any income taxes at the time of the contribution.
-You can always take out your contributions tax and penalty free any time.
-There is also a such thing as a Roth 401(k) at some workplaces.
-You may or may not be able to contribute to this if you are maxing out your pretax retirement account.
+You can always take out your contributions tax and penalty-free any time.
+There is also such thing as a Roth 401(k) at some workplaces.
+You may or may not be able to contribute to this if you are maxing out your pre-tax retirement account.
 Get your own professional advice.

 4. Entrepreneurs can start retirement plans as discussed in Part 1 of this series.
 They can also jump straight into a brokerage account and start investing in index funds.

-3. Come up with three financial goals for 2021.
+3. Come up with three financial goals for this year and next.

 4. Write up your 5 estate planning documents.

 The F.I.R.E.
-Workbook that I created has everything you need to pay off debt and build wealth with over 8 worksheets and full 30 minute explainer video.
-Purchase today before the price increase January 1!
+Workbook that I created has everything you need to pay off debt and build wealth with over 8 worksheets and a full 30-minute explainer video.